News & Blog

 Because the wood is more sturdy, this can mean that it is harder on tool edges.
 Simply make sure that the tools you use are as sharp as possible, and this problem will be easily avoided.
 The wood may be less fire-resistant because of its low moisture content-- but this is a small problem compared to oversaturation, premature drying, and constantly battling humidity.

 Over time, a nice “patina” will develop on the surface of the wood, giving it a distinguished and elegant look.
-Because it ages so well, we recommend that the wood not be finished or stained.
-You’ll be able to enjoy this tough, long-lasting material for years to come.
+Although Endurance wood is thermally treated to withstand the elements, we recommend finishing your wood product with an Exterior, UV rated stain or finish.

 From the Viking age to modern day, thermally modified wood has proven itself time and time again as the best option for outdoor projects.
 The sleek, natural surface of the hard maple and white oak looks great all on its own: no coating required.